Air purifier

 An air purifier or air cleaner is a device which removes contaminants from the air in a room to improve indoor air quality.
-These devices are commonly marketed as being beneficial to allergy sufferers and asthmatics, and at reducing or eliminating second-hand tobacco smoke.
+These devices are commonly marketed to people with allergies or asthma, and at reducing or eliminating second-hand tobacco smoke.

 The commercially graded air purifiers are manufactured as either small stand-alone units or larger units that can be affixed to an air handler unit (AHU) or to an HVAC unit found in the medical, industrial, and commercial industries.
 Air purifiers may also be used in industry to remove impurities from air before processing.
 Pressure swing adsorbers or other adsorption techniques are typically used for this.

 History

 In 1830, a patent was awarded to Charles Anthony Deane for a device comprising a copper helmet with an attached flexible collar and garment.
 A long leather hose attached to the rear of the helmet was to be used to supply air, the original concept being that it would be pumped using a double bellows.
 A short pipe allowed breathed air to escape.
 The garment was to be constructed from leather or airtight cloth, secured by straps.

 In the 1860s, John Stenhouse filed two patents applying the absorbent properties of wood charcoal to air purification (patents 19 July 1860 and 21 May 1867), thereby creating the first practical respirator.

 In 1871, the physicist John Tyndall wrote about his invention, a fireman's respirator, as a result of a combination of protective features of the Stenhouse's respirator and other breathing devices.
 This invention was later described in 1875.

 In the 1950s, HEPA filters were commercialized as highly efficient air filters, after being put to use in the 1940s in the United States' Manhattan Project to control airborne radioactive contaminants.

 The first residential HEPA filter was reportedly sold in 1963 by brothers Manfred and Klaus Hammes in Germany, who created the Incen Air Corporation which was the precursor to the IQAir corporation.